rithmschool/rithm-6-exercises/react/01_es2015_modules/README.md

 * `main.js` - This file should import the fruits and both array helpers.
 It should then:
   * Randomly draw a fruit from the array
-  * Log the message "I'd like one RANDOM_FRUIT, please."
+  * Log the message _I'd like one RANDOMFRUIT, please._
-  * Log the message "Here you go: RANDOM_FRUIT"
+  * Log the message _Here you go: RANDOMFRUIT_
-  * Log the message "Delicious!
-May I have another?"
+  * Log the message _Delicious!
+May I have another?_
   * Remove the fruit from the array of fruits
-  * Log the message "I'm sorry, we are all out.
-We have NUMBER_OF_FRUITS_LEFT fruits remaining."
+  * Log the message _I'm sorry, we are all out.
+We have FRUITSLEFT fruits remaining._